web3j/web3j-aion/README.md

 To learn how to use the CLI to generate contract wrappers, refer to the [code generation](codegen) module.

-You can also checkout the [`web3j-aion-samples`](https://gitlab.com/web3j/web3j-aion-samples) repository for a complete setup of a Gradle project.
+You can also checkout the [sample repository](https://gitlab.com/web3j/web3j-aion-samples) to start with a configured Gradle project.

 ## Building and testing